 Regardless of the reasons, it is important then that as socialists we start to develop new ways of organizing after a defeat of this scale.
 There are a range of revolutionaries and theorists we can look to take inspiration from, one of whom with which we will deal shortly, but first let us look at the current alternative to “Corbynism” that exists.

 Sir Starmer has gone about distancing the Labour Party from the confrontational and controversial strategy practised by Corbyn’s Labour, making it clear it’s ‘under new management’.
-He’s done this by attempting ‘consensus building’, a strategy wherein Labour does not criticise or oppose the Government’s actions or policies, or at best will criticise the way in which they’ve handled and initiated these policies.
-Instead the Opposition will attempt to unify with the Government for the good of the country.
+He’s done this by attempting ‘consensus building’, a strategy where Labour does not criticise or oppose the Government’s actions or policies, but will at best criticise the way in which they’ve handled and initiated these policies.
+In this strategy, the Opposition will attempt to unify with the Government for the good of the country.
 But like Jack Seward points out, ‘what Starmer fails to realise is that Boris Johnson's eighty seat majority government is not in the business of consensus building’.
-By treating Corbyn’s style of Opposition as a childish contrarianism Starmer seeks to promote an Opposition that seeks unity or constructive criticism.
-However, as Rachel Shabi writes, by ‘Trying to tiptoe around this fate by focusing on appearing constructive brings an additional peril: it binds Labour into parameters dictated by the government, leaving little room for manoeuvre.’
+By treating Corbyn’s style of Opposition as a childish contrarianism, Starmer seeks to promote an Opposition that advocates unity or constructive criticism.
+The problem with this, as Rachel Shabi writes, is that by ‘Trying to tiptoe around this fate by focusing on appearing constructive brings an additional peril: it binds Labour into parameters dictated by the government, leaving little room for manoeuvre.’